-AFS volunteers can also help local students finance an AFS program by directing them to our fundraising resources and sharing success stories of other participants.
+AFS volunteers can also help local students finance an AFS program by directing them to the Local and Nationally available scholarship opportunities available, the fundraising resources available, and sharing success stories of other participants.
 We want to make study abroad a reality for as many students as possible.

 In fact, the Faces of America (FoA) Scholarship program provides high-achieving students from low-income families a once-in-a-lifetime opportunity to study abroad.
 By partnering with community-based organizations and schools in underrepresented communities, FoA has awarded scholarships to more than 2,120 outstanding teenagers and introduced them to a world of possibilities.

 AFS implements three scholarship programs of the U.S. Department of State.
 Please find an overview of each program and a link to the program websites, where you can learn about eligibility, application timelines, and more, on the AFS-USA website:

 - Kennedy-Lugar Youth Exchange and Study (YES) Abroad

 - National Security Language Initiative for Youth (NSLI-Y)